-The internal audit department is resourced both internally by the Group HIA and through a co-source arrangement with Deloitte Touche Tohmatsu Limited ("Deloitte").
-The Group HIA has drafted and the FIHL and FIBL Boards have approved:
+The internal audit department is resourced both internally by the Group Head of Internal Audit ("HIA") and one staff Internal Auditor and through a panel of co-source service providers.
+The Group HIA has drafted and the FIHL Audit Committee and FIBL Board have approved:

 - An audit charter;

 - An audit universe;

 - A budget for co-source resource;

-- A three-year plan for the implementation of financial reporting controls; and
+- A rolling plan for the testing of the financial reporting controls; and

-- An audit plan.
+- An annual audit plan.

-On a Group basis Group HIA reports to the FIHL Board and Audit Committee and for FIBL, Group HIA reports to the FIBL Board only.
+On a Group basis the Group HIA reports to the FIHL Board and Audit Committee and for FIBL, the Group HIA reports to the FIBL Board only.

-The Group HIA drafted the audit universe based on several inputs including the risk & controls register, discussion with management, discussion with the external auditor, KPMG, input from the co-source provider with the overriding factor being the Group HIA's experience and opinion to ensure the audit universe is independent of management and management's view of risk.
-The audit plan is reviewed regularly, with any changes deemed necessary by the Group HIA approved by the FIHL and FIBL Boards.
-The Group HIA, with co-source resource, as agreed by the FIHL and FIBL Boards, will then execute the audit plan.
+The Group HIA drafted and maintained the audit universe which is presented to the FIHL Audit Committee and FIBL Board annually as part of the audit plan approval process.
+The audit plan is based on several inputs including the risk & controls register, discussion with management, discussion with the external auditor, KPMG, and input from the co-source providers.
+The overriding factor in deciding what is on the Audit Plan is the Group HIA's experience and opinion to ensure the audit plan is independent of management and management's view of risk.
+The audit plan is reviewed regularly, with any changes deemed necessary by the Group HIA approved by the FIHL Audit Committee and FIBL Board.
+The Group HIA, with co-source resource, as agreed by the FIHL Audit Committee and FIBL Board, will then execute the audit plan.